folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Fill in the address information.

 3. Repeat as needed.
 The address saves once you save the organization.
 Note: If you are adding multiple addresses, select the **Use as primary address** checkbox at the top of the organization’s primary address.
+The primary address is included in the invoice voucher extract.
+See [Invoices > Voucher information](../../invoices/#voucher-information) for more information.

 #### Deleting an address